 On the other hand we have the Northmen, a clear stand-in for the Vikings in our Britain allegory.
 These “savage, yellow-bearded” humans who “jabber in their strange tongue” are clearly an Other in the Moonshaes, a separate culture which doesn’t interact with the rest of Moonshae society except through trading and raiding.
 They’re consistently portrayed as uncouth, brutal, villainous invaders; there’s one single Northman in the entire novel who’s not a complete dick, and he gets killed off a few pages after his introduction.
 The Ffolk, comparatively settled and peaceful, are now feeling the sharp end of the cycle of colonization as the Northmen rape, burn, and pillage along their coasts in increasing numbers.

 (As an aside, I was surprised to see that the Northmen in this book are uncomfortably keen on the “rape” part of the whole Viking “rape, burn, and pillage” formula.
-Apparently some editor quickly realized that their primary audience was thirteen-year-olds, because the TSR of later eras would permit nothing more than the suggestion of sexual violence and the occasional “spunky heroine defends her honour” scene.)
+Apparently some editor quickly realized that their primary audience was thirteen-year-olds, because the TSR of later eras would rarely permit more than the suggestion of sexual violence and the occasional “spunky heroine defends her honour” scene.)